We Deal in Lead A Weird West Gunslinger Adventure Game

 Amy: Yes!

-The warden rolls for Malachai and gets 14, a failure against their 10 HRT.
+The Warden rolls for Malachai and gets 14, a failure against their 10 HRT.
 Rebecca wins, drawing first.

 Warden: Quick as lightning, you pull your six shooter and blast a hole in Malachai filling the town with the sound of thunder.